 Myth #5: Plucking Gray Hairs Will Make More Grow Back

 Fact: Hair has color because cells in our hair follicles called melanocytes create pigment in the hair.
 When these cells stop producing the pigment, the hair loses its color.
-Your gray hair is actually transparent as it lacks pigment, but it appears gray as a result of the dead cells that make up the strand.
+Your gray hair is actually transparent as it lacks pigment, but it appears gray.
 Plucking out one gray hair will not affect the melanocytes in the other hair follicles, so other hairs will not turn gray as a result.

 Myth #6: Hair Can Turn Gray Overnight